huolter/mbox2json/README.md

       ```
       This allows you to specify custom input and output files.

-   c.
-With partial command-line arguments:
-      ```
-      python mbox_to_json_converter.py -i custom_input.mbox
-      ```
-      This will use the specified input file and the default output file name.

 3. The script will generate a JSON file containing your email data.